Retirement – I did it my way

 I worked, and paid into my RRSP but really did not understand my financial position.
 First, I went to my bank and got a financial plan for retirement from them and went to their presentation on retirement.
 I looked into insurance options and benefit replacement plans.
 I still did not know if I could retire though.
 I read some books and then decided to invest in an independent financial planner to get objective advice.

 She gave me more homework to do like track my spending for a few months, assess my home, my vehicle, and my health for possible costs in the future.
 I did not want to be blindsided by major costs.
 I decided to work for a few more months to save for my car fund, I got my teeth fixed, and tracked my expenditures.
 I made a few changes but really she just gave me the reassurance that I needed to make my decisions.
 I have a lot more peace of mind understanding more about finances and investments.

-These examples are perfect real life experiences of people who retired “their way”.
-Each are very different but all positive and unique.
-Retirement is that opportunity to do it your way!
+These examples are perfect real-life experiences of people who retired “their way”.
+Each is very different but all positive and unique.
+Retirement is the opportunity to do it your way!

 Do you have any great experiences or examples of how to do it your way?